FormantIO/ros2-adapter/README.md

 Stream name will be automatically configured from the topic if it is not set. (e.g. "/base/cmd_vel" -> "base.cmd_vel") The `"stream"` configuration can be set to change the stream name of ingested datapoints manually.

+### Quality of Service profiles

+The adapter currently supports selecting from a set of predefined Quality of Service profiles for publishers and subscribers, based on these default profiles: https://docs.ros.org/en/rolling/Concepts/About-Quality-of-Service-Settings.html#qos-profiles

+The possible configuration options are:

+- SYSTEM_DEFAULT

+- SENSOR_DATA

+- SERVICES_DEFAULT

+- PARAMETERS

+- PARAMETER_EVENTS

+- ACTION_STATUS_DEFAULT (reliable reliability, transient local durability)

+- EXAMPLE_CUSTOM (keep all history)

+The EXAMPLE_CUSTOM option shows how additional custom profiles can be created in the code of the adapter.

 ## Running the adapter

 The repo can either be zipped and configured as an adapter in Formant with "Exec command" `./start.sh`, or can be run manually.